 Now, add your video file to the Repair severely corrupted HD files.
 This option is the advance repair mode that uses your sample video.
 Use this option when the standard option didn't give you satisfactory results.

-The Advance repair option will repair your corrupt video 101%.
+The Advance repair option will repair your corrupt video as new as good.
 When the scanning process of the sample video gets completed, preview your repaired video and save it to the desired location.

 Here you go with the steps to optimize your audio/video files to link into your .ppt.